Chris Givens: 2012 season

 Givens ended his rookie campaign with 42 catches for 698 yards and 3 touchdowns, leading all Rams receivers in receiving yards.

 2013 season

 Despite high expectations heading into the 2013 season, inconsistency at quarterback and poor play by Givens himself resulted in him having a down season.
 He finished the year with 34 receptions for 569 yards and no touchdowns.

 Baltimore Ravens

-2015 season

 On October 3, 2015, Givens was traded to the Baltimore Ravens for a 2017 seventh round draft pick.
 In a Week 10 game versus the Jacksonville Jaguars, Givens caught a 14-yard touchdown pass for his only score of the season, finishing the game with four catches and 37 receiving yards, but the Ravens lost the game 22–20.
 Givens would finish the season with 20 receptions for 353 yards and was cut by Baltimore during the offseason.

 Philadelphia Eagles

 Givens signed a one-year deal with the Philadelphia Eagles on March 16, 2016.
 Before the start of the 2016 season, he was released by the team on August 28.